AWP Anti-harassment Policy

-(1) any AWP Conference, Bookfair, or any AWP-hosted event: Any member, attender, delegate, media representative, speaker, exhibitor, contractor, subcontractor, consultant, volunteer, intern or support staff;
+(1) AWP Conference, Bookfair, or any AWP-hosted event: member, attender, delegate, media representative, speaker, exhibitor, contractor, subcontractor, consultant, volunteer, intern, or support staff and

-(2) any AWP workplace: Any employee, member, vendor, subcontractor, consultant, volunteer, intern, or other person in or interacting with those in our workplace.
+(2) AWP workplace: employee, member, vendor, subcontractor, consultant, volunteer, intern, or other person in or interacting with those in our workplace.

 AWP will not tolerate any form of unlawful discriminatory or harassing conduct by or towards the categories of individuals noted above, and AWP is committed to enforcing its policy at all levels within the Association.

 Because confusion often arises concerning the meaning of sexual harassment in particular, it deserves special mention.
 Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when either:

 - conduct is made as a term or condition of an individual's employment or participation in AWP communities, activities or events;

 - acceptance or refusal of such conduct is used as the basis or a factor in decisions affecting an individual's employment, or participation in AWP communities, activities or events; or

 - conduct unreasonably impacts an individual's employment or participation in AWP communities, activities, or events or creates an intimidating, hostile or offensive environment.